aws-samples/sample-amazon-bedrock-cricket-ball-by-ball-clipper/README.md

 # Cricket Ball-by-Ball Analysis and Video Clipper

-A comprehensive system for extracting and analyzing cricket information from video streams using OCR, AI analysis, and video processing.
-The system provides near real-time cricket over and score detection with optional video clipping capabilities.
+A comprehensive system for extracting and analyzing cricket information from video streams using graphics information extraction, AI analysis, and video processing.
+The system analyzes on-screen cricket graphics and overlays to provide near real-time cricket over and score detection with optional video clipping capabilities.

 ## 🏗️ Solution Architecture